The most likely common cause: Introduction

 After defining the concept of the most likely common cause in section \ref{gl}, we study in detail the simplest case of two binary, symmetric $\A$ and $\B$; see section \ref{bin}.
 Here we find that probabilities for the most likely cause demonstrate a non-analytic behavior (akin to a second-order phase-transition), when $p(a,b)$ changes from correlated to anti-correlated behavior.
 Section \ref{three} discusses the common cause for three variables.
 Here we find that the most likely cause can generate causal structures that cannot be represented via directed acyclic graphs with Markov condition.
 Section \ref{beta>1} relates our generalized likelihood approach with predictive likelihood \cite{predo} and the minimal common cause entropy \cite{murad} which are alternative methods for recovering the hidden cause (or latent confounder).
 In contrast to the common cause inferred via the generalized likelihood, these methods offer two different types of sparse common cause, where some probabilities are set to zero.
 We argue that such sparse common causes demand prior information and that even if such information is available, the prediction by the predictive likelihood is more consistent with CCP than the minimal common cause entropy.
 We conclude in the last section.

 Latent confounders (hidden causes) and their determination were already addressed in the literature.
 Ref.~\cite{jan1} discusses an inference problem that aims to determine whether statistical correlations between $A$ and $B$ are due to common cause or a direct cause from e.g. $A$ to $B$.
 The same problem is studied in Ref.~\cite{mdl} in a more general setting and via tools of statistics (minimum description length); see also \cite{jan2} in this context.
-Ref.~\cite{spek} assumes that besides the observed probabilities of binary $A$ and $B$ also the functional models are known that generate them.
+Ref.~\cite{spek} assumes that besides the observed probabilities of binary $A$ and $B$, the functional models are known that generate them.
 These models amount to e.g. functions $\phi$ and $\varphi$ in (\ref{phiphi}), together with the corresponding noise models.
 For inferring latent confounders, Ref.~\cite{spek} applies methods and ideas of algebraic geometry.
-Ref.~\cite{murad} addresses a problem closely related to ours, but infers the hidden common cause via the minimal common cause entropy.
-Section \ref{beta>1} discusses the approach and its drawbacks and compares them with our results.
+Ref.~\cite{murad} addresses a problem related to ours, but aims at causal discovery, e.g. it offers an approach for distinguishing between a common cause versus a direct causation between the target variables $A$ and $B$.
+In the context of our present approach|which does assume the existence of a common cause as a prior assumption|we can compare with Ref.~\cite{murad} because once this prior assumption is accepted, Ref.~\cite{murad} does offer a method for inferring the common cause, which is based on the minimization of the common entropy.
+Section \ref{beta>1} discusses this approach and its drawbacks and compares them with our results.
 Entropic and information theoretic approaches to probabilistic causality are discussed in \cite{ay,ayay,dey,dey2,dom1,dom2}.